 How to Fade Dark Spots Without Damaging Your Skin Barrier

-This guide breaks down a smarter way forward: a Korean glass skin routine for dark spots that respects your barrier while still delivering visible results.
-You will learn what causes dark spots, why harsh routines backfire, which ingredients actually matter, how to build an AM/PM system, and how Gymsegbe fits into a more intelligent, longevity-focused approach.
+This guide breaks down what causes dark spots, why harsh routines can backfire, which ingredients matter, how to build a realistic AM/PM routine, and how Gymsegbe products fit into a smarter dark-spot routine.

-If you want a shortcut into the AM/PM philosophy, start with the Hyper Serum AM & PM Duo.
-If you want the broader, full-routine version, explore the Full Size Korean Skincare + Hyper Serum AM, PM Regimen Set.
+If you want the simplest starting point, explore the Hyper Serum AM & PM Duo.
+If you want a fuller routine, explore the Full Size Korean Skincare + Hyper Serum AM, PM Regimen Set.

 People do not just ask, “What serum should I buy?”
 They ask: